"Dance like nobody's watching" Mark Twain

 In teaching intricate movement patterns we evaluate and train by way of neurology (neuromuscular control) and fascial arrangement (how we are "strung together").
 We call this work "neuromuscular re-education" in the world of orthopedics, "corrective exercise" post rehabilitation, "training" in sport, and sound "exercise" for fitness.

-Lisa also uses movement during somatic bodywork to process memories, wounds, trauma, and habits that have limited mobility.
+Lisa also uses movement during Somatic Processing and bodywork to facilitate memories, wounds, trauma, and habits that have caused limitation.

 Of course, Lisa loves a good game and is prone to "go outside and play."Move with Lisa